 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-The Shemagh (pronounced “Schmog”) originated in the Middle East to protect the inhabitants from dust and sun.
-It is approximately 42″ x 42″.
+The shemagh (pronounced “schmog”) originated in the Middle East to protect the inhabitants from dust and sun.
+It typically measures around 42″ x 42″.
+Knowing how to tie a shemagh is a very useful bushcrafting skill.

-The Shemagh has been adopted by military forces all over the world as a standard issue garment because of its sheer functionality.
-It’s an easy, convenient and effortless way to protect yourself from weather conditions.
+The shemagh, or tactical scarf, has been adopted by military forces all over the world as a standard issue garment because of its sheer functionality.
+It’s an easy, convenient, and effortless way to protect yourself from weather conditions.

 That’s why so many people in the middle east are learning about how to tie a shemagh.